fils/contextBuilder/README.md

 done with Swagger documents and client building so looking there is a good place to start.
 Much of the journey may be done.
 Also projects that work on query building for example are another set of resources to review.
-We don't want to look anyting like a broker though.
+We don't want to look anything like a broker though.
 If we end up there just quit.

 #### What this is not